NativeScript/docs-v7/start/ns-setup-linux.md

 ----
 1. Install the [Android SDK](http://developer.android.com/sdk/index.html).<br/>If you experience issues with the installation, go to [Installing the Android SDK](https://developer.android.com/sdk/installing/index.html?pkg=tools), expand the **Show instructions for all platforms** section, expand the **Troubleshooting Ubuntu** section and review the troubleshooting guide.
-    1. Go to [Android Studio and SDK Downloads](https://developer.android.com/sdk/index.html#Other) and in the **SDK Tools Only** section download the package for Linux.
+    1. Go to [Android Studio and SDK Downloads](https://developer.android.com/sdk/index.html#Other) and in the **SDK Tools Only** section, download the package for Linux.
     1. After the download completes, unpack the downloaded archive.
 1. Set the ANDROID_HOME system environment variable.
     ```